sst/sst/www/docs/learn/project-structure.md

 └─ web
 ```

-Let's look at what's in the starter in a little more detail.
+Let's look at this in a little more detail.

 ### `stacks/`